OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 In many cases, brute force protections will overlap with credential stuffing defenses.

 Keep in mind that application can have different security levels for different users/roles or actions.
-For example for casual customers multi-factor authentication may by optional but for admins or some other special roles it can be required.
+For example for casual customers multi-factor authentication may be optional but for admins or some other special roles it should be enforced.

 ## Defense Option 1: Multi-Factor Authentication

 True multi-factor authentication is the best defense against Credential Stuffing attacks, but can have significant deployment and usability impacts, and so is frequently not a feasible option.
 If this defense is not feasible for your application, consider adopting as many of these other defenses as you can.

-In order to balance security and usability multi-factor authentication can be combined with other techniques to ask for 2nd factor only in special situations.
-For example it can be combined with [device fingerprinting](cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md#defense-option-4-device-fingerprinting), in that scenario application can ask for 2nd factor only when application is accessed by unknown, new browser.
-Similary, cookies can be also used for remembering known browsers or application can ask about another factor based on login success ratio, IP address (like users from different network than company one like remote workers) etc.
+In order to balance security and usability, multi-factor authentication can be combined with other techniques to ask for 2nd factor only in special situations.
+For example, it can be combined with [device fingerprinting](cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md#defense-option-4-device-fingerprinting), in that scenario, the application can ask for a 2nd factor only when the application is accessed by an unknown, new browser.
+Similary, cookies can also be used for remembering known browsers or the application can ask about another factor based on the login success ratio, IP address (like users from different network than company one like remote workers) etc.

-Assuming having user e-mail address - asking user to retype short, random token from e-mail only after new sucessfull login on a new browser provides good balance bewteen security and usability in a lot of cases.
+Having user e-mail address - asking user to retype short, random token from e-mail only after new sucessfull login on a new browser provides good balance between security and usability in a lot of cases.

 ## Defence Option 2: Use a CAPTCHA

 Similar to Multi-Factor Authentication this defence can be combined with other techniques to ask user to solve CAPTCHA only in special situations.

-Lot of CAPTCHA examples with comparition can be found [here](https://www.whoishostingthis.com/resources/captcha/)
+Lots of CAPTCHA examples can be reviewed [here](https://www.whoishostingthis.com/resources/captcha/)

 ## Defense Option 3: IP blacklists